Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Conclusion

 \subsubsection{Mechanization}

-As we saw in \Cref{sec:examples} and \Aref{app:examples}, \pcol derivations are quite involved---even for small programs---due to the handling of invariants, conditioning, and existential quantification.
-Verification of larger programs would be infeasible with pen-and-paper proofs, therefore we would like to integrate \pcol into Iris \cite{iris,iris1} to mechanize the logic and automate the more tedious details of proofs.
-However, our denotational semantics is quite different from Iris's step-indexed model, so significant work would need to be done in order to fit these logics together.
+As we saw in \Cref{sec:examples} and \Aref{app:examples}, \pcol derivations are quite involved---even for small programs---due to the handling of invariants, conditioning, and case analysis on shared state.
+Verification of larger programs would be infeasible with pen-and-paper proofs, therefore we plan to mechanize \pcol in the Lean proof assistant \cite{moura2015lean}.
+Lean is the ideal choice because much the underlying probability theory, domain theory, and topology needed to support \pcol are already formalized in mathlib \cite{community2020lean}, although more work would still be needed to formalize all the foundational theories of \pcol, such as the convex powerdomain.